 The Result: Abstract Art I Didn't Ask For

 When I reviewed the image on my camera's LCD screen, I discovered I had created something truly unique – if by "unique" you mean "completely unusable."
+The waves had motion blur, which was the goal, but the entire image was also blurred from camera shake.
+My "dreamy silky effect" looked more like I'd taken the photo while riding a roller coaster during an earthquake.

-What Shutter Speed Actually Controls After my sea waves humiliation, I decided to actually learn what shutter speed does instead of just guessing based on one blog post I'd skimmed.
+After my sea waves humiliation, I decided to actually learn what shutter speed does instead of just guessing based on one blog post I'd skimmed.

 Shutter speed controls how long your camera's sensor is exposed to light.
 Think of it like blinking: